BrighTide/sys3-public/concordance system 4.md

          - influence, truth, importance, agreement

       👔 REPRESENTATION             - "The phenomenon of choosing someone who represents you to argue on your behalf feels important, like an avatar for your way of being"
-         - people find themselves channelling shards of the zeitgeist without the tools to do that responsibly
+         - Liquid democracy?

       *ingota*
       🔱 Ingota                     - "A system that lets you *demarcate*, *handlify*, *collapse*, *annotate*, and *relate* any thought can be really useful in a complex dialectic"

       *resolutions*
       🚀 FOREGROUND RESOLUTION      - "Engaging with disagreement can be immensely valuable *if* there's a path to a resolution"
+         - I have this same feeling in kialo, S.L, and swarm check
+         - it's maybe not enough to just map the argument, the tool / argument itself needs to be able to iterate towards a state of synthisis / conclusion
       🤝 SUPPORT AGREEMENT          - "If it turns out two people agree after all, well great" ⚖ SUPPORT CHANGE MIND        - "Foreground, support, and note when someone updates / changes their mind on something / comes to some new understanding / records the flip"
       📈 SUPPORT CBD                - "If two people can agree on a cost benefit distribution, all the better" 🎌 SUPPORT CRUXES             - "A focus on finding double cruxes can turn intractable disagreements into productive discussions"
          - "What would make me change my mind"
-         - nathan young: **pushing people towards finding cruxes that lead to forecasts feels really important**
+         - **pushing people towards finding cruxes that lead to forecasts feels really important**

-      💰 SUPPORTING PREDICTION      - "Prediction pulls people down simulacra levels, it lets them communicate authenticity and promotes self dissent"
+      💰 SUPPORTING PREDICTION      - "Prediction pulls people down simulacra levels, it lets them communicate authenticity and promotes internal dissent"
          - Can extend beyond just betting in the dialectic, but for the crowd also" 🧮 SUPPORTING POLLING         - "Being able to know what cohorts of people think rather than having to guess is really helpful"
          "Polling my boy, it's all polling, always has been"